whass/Flask-Blog/README.md

-# my-blog is Flask-Python based blog application
+# Flask-Blog is Flask-Python based blog application

 The application includes
 * Flask